|

 the old disco groove oriented tracks any longer but more the

-so much excellent musicians and singers filled with so much
+includes so much excellent musicians and singers filled with

-love, experience and joy to the music.
-It's just sad that the
+so much love, experience and joy to the music.
+It's just sad

-public couldn't quite comprehend that in 1985.
-Change really
+that the public couldn't quite comprehend that in 1985.
+Change

-of.
-That reason made them successful but laid also the ground
+go of.
+That reason made them successful but laid also the

 track material that instead was given to Change was even controlled